 Please contact your local school personnel and members of your local CattleWomen/ CowBelle group, as they may know of a student from your local area who qualifies for the scholarship and wishes to apply.
 These students should be contacted and informed of the scholarship.

 This scholarship is supported by a memorial fund, separate from the general fund of Montana CattleWomen.
-Tax deductible donations from individuals and CattleWomen locals are the only source of income for the fund.
+Tax-deductible donations from individuals and CattleWomen locals are the only sources of income for the fund.
 We would encourage you to consider making a donation to the scholarship fund.
 Most gifts are sent in memory of an individual.
 The family of that person is notified that the gift was made.
 It is also acknowledged at a memorial service during the annual state convention in December.
-This scholarship was established in 1963 and has been awarded to worthy students since that time.
+This scholarship was established in 1963 and has been awarded to worthy students since then.

-Thanks for your help by supporting our young people and our industry through this scholarship.
+Thanks for your help in supporting our young people and our industry through this scholarship.

 Montana Beef Council impacts...